ItsPizzaTime1501/ItsPizzaTime1501.github.io/docs/guides/plugins.md

 Credit to `It'sPizzaTime#4530` on discord for the images and the rest of this terrible guide

-If you're trying to use the ACNL plugin you need to follow the steps in the [ACNL Modding Hub](https://discord.gg/EZSxqRr)
+If you're trying to use the ACNL plugin you need to follow the steps in the [AC Modding Hub](https://discord.gg/EZSxqRr)

 ## Requirements